spacemeat/humon/README.md

     [
         nostromo @ movie-ref: alien
-        sulaco @{movie-ref: aliens, movie-director: cameron}
+        sulaco @ { movie-ref: aliens, movie-director: cameron }
     ]

 Annotation values must be value strings only; an annotation can't be a collection.
 That way lies some madness.

 Like dict entries, annotation keys must be unique among annotations associated to a particular node.
 Different nodes in a trove can have annotations with identical keys though.

 Practically, annotations aren't a necessary part of Humon.
 All their data could be baked into objects themselves, and there was a time when Humon didn't have them.
-But they are useful for a number of things.
+But I find them useful.

 **Humon supports UTF8.**
 UTF8 is quickly becoming the ubiquitous Unicode encoding, even in Asian locales.
 Humon supports UTF8 only, with or without BOM.
 Support for UTF16 and UTF32 may be considered in the future, but their relative worldwide use is pretty small.
 Humon respects all the whitespace characters that Unicode specifies, and supports all code points.

-A code point is either whitespace, language punctuation (which is only ever a single byte), or a word-token character.
+To Humon, any code point is either whitespace, language punctuation (which is only ever a single byte), or a word-token character.
 That's all the tokenizer understands.

 If this is all Groot to you, just rest assured that any modern text editor or web server or web browser reads and writes UTF8, and can handle any language text and emojis, and Humon speaks that encoding too.

 ## The C-family programming interfaces
 There are API specs for the C and C++ interfaces.
 The C API is pretty basic, but fully featured.
 The C++ API mainly wraps the C API, but also provides some nice features for more C++ish fun-time things.
 Since you'll usually be using the C++ API, we'll discuss that first.

 Start with `#include <humon.hpp>`.
 The interface is contained in a namespace, `hu`.
-The C API is itself contained in a subnamespace, `hu::capi`, but you generally won't reference it yourself.
+The C API is itself contained in a nested namespace, `hu::capi`, but you generally won't reference it yourself.

+(Note: To use the C API, `#include <humon.h>` instead.
+Obviously there is no namespace there, because it's a pure C99 header.)

 To load a Humon trove, invoke one of `hu::Trove`'s static member functions:

-    auto trove = hu::Trove::fromString("{foo: [100, 200]}sv");
+    auto trove = hu::Trove::fromString("{foo: [100, 200]}"sv);
     auto troveFromFile = hu::Trove::fromFile("data/foo.hu"sv);

 These each return a `hu::Trove` object.
 Once you have a trove, all the loading from source is finished, and it's fully ready to use.
 You'll use the trove to get access to nodes and their data.